simonwisdom/lab/readme.md

 ## Tools

+[Bulk Add Members to Github Org](https://lab.simonwisdom.com/llm-web-parse) - Add a list of email addresses to a Github org

 [LLM Web Parser](https://lab.simonwisdom.com/llm-web-parse) - Analyze a list of URLs with an LLM

 [Extract URLs](https://lab.simonwisdom.com/extract-urls) - Extract URLs from a website for analysis in the LLM Web Parser